-- Delete Scenario to delete a scenario.
+- Save Scenario to save a scenario after a user has worked on it.
+Only the input information for the scenario tool interfaces is saved.
+When the user performs the FEST-C tool actions, generated files are always saved under different directories, described in Section 2. - Delete Scenario to delete a scenario.
 This is also run as a background submission and can take some time.
 All directories and subdirectories for that scenario are deleted completely. - Exit to exit the FEST-C interface.
 You will be asked if you want to save the scenario you were working on before exiting the tool.